 402. Norwest alternatively would exclude the second equipment refurbishment payment based upon the argument that it would be unnecessary to refurbish the trucks after backfilling (and prior to recontouring).
 First, Norwest alleges that the approach to maintenance during the backfilling operation would be to run to breakdown, as opposed to a conservative preventive maintenance program; this results in minimal salvage value of the equipment at the mine closing.
 Second, according to Norwest's calculations, following four years of backfilling, the equipment would be only 47% "used up."
-1831
+Salvage value of the equipment at the mine closing.

-Norwest Rejoinder Report (Mar.
+825 Norwest Rejoinder Report (Mar.
 2007), ¶¶ 33-38.

-Norwest Expert Report (Sept.
+827 Norwest Expert Report (Sept.
 2006), ¶ 28(c); Norwest Rejoinder Report (Mar.
 2007), ¶ 66(b); Navigant Consulting Expert Report (Sept.
 2006), ¶ 175.